Relevant IRB policies/procedures:

 A witness must be present during the entire consent process, and must attest to the adequacy of the consent process and to the participant's voluntary consent.
 The witness must be proficient both in English and in the language of the participant.
 The interpreter may also serve as the witness.

-If consent is occurring at SCCA, the SCCA policy on use of interpreters must be followed and no additional documentation is required to be submitted to the IRB.
+If consent is occurring at SCCA, the SCCA policy (as found here) on use of interpreters must be followed and no additional documentation is required to be submitted to the IRB.
 If consent is occurring at locations other than SCCA, the interpreter must complete and submit an Interpreter Certification Form after the interpretation service is completed.